Responsibility, uses and monitoring

 - The Tax and Customs Administration uses the WOZ value to calculate income tax (notional rental value for owner-occupiers), corporation tax, gift tax and inheritance tax.

 - Water authorities use the WOZ value to calculate water system tax.

 The Valuation of Immovable Property Act ensures that government bodies base all taxes on immovable property on the same value.

 Use of WOZ value for points system

 The maximum rent for social housing partly depends on the WOZ value.
-Since 1 October 2015 the WOZ value has been used to help calculate the number of points for social housing.
+The WOZ value is used to help calculate the number of points for social housing.

 Property Assessment Board monitors implementation

 The Property Assessment Board checks whether municipalities are following the rules laid down in the Valuation of Immovable Property Act.
 The Act also sets out the Property Assessment Board's tasks.